10TH APRIL 2025

 HAVE YOU HEARD OF DINARA?

-Despite the caring love that her colleagues and the young audiences had for her, Dinara Asanova isn't that widely known not just abroad but also to home post-Soviet audiences, and when encountering her films for the first time, whether it's regular film lovers or film professionals, they all seem to ask the same.
+Despite the caring love of the colleagues and the young audiences, Dinara Asanova isn't that widely known, not just abroad but also to her home post-Soviet audiences, and when encountering her films for the first time, whether it's regular film lovers or film professionals, they all seem to ask the same.
 How come?
 How come we haven't heard of Dinara Asanova before?

 Her filmmaking journey started here (well, almost).
-As many contemporaries of her generation that stayed in history, Dinara moved to Moscow to study at Gerasimov Institute of Cinematography; and as she pointed out, her main influences became her master there, a Soviet film director Mikhail Romm (interesting fact! a trained sculptor from the legendary non-existent now art school VKhUTEMAS in Moscow) and a fellow-graduate Georgian legend Otar Ioseliani, who was a part of the Thaw generation of artists and filmmakers in the USSR.
-Her films notably address very Soviet qualities with their roots in Soviet social realism (hence I'd presume is the link to Romm) such as civil consciousness and humanism but in the new realities of the 80s and predominantly in Leningrad (now St. Petersburg).
-Aimed to tell stories about real people, and not the Soviet tropes (as before), the films she directed were very in demand with teenagers inundating the director with their letters seeking answers on how she knew their lives so well and how they could sign up for her film class.
-A remark referencing the outnumbered adults in her films, who are siding with and guiding the main characters in the stories she adapted to screen, who were teachers and educators.
-Funnily, Asanova said herself that her parents had hopes for her to become an educator, when she was very firm and determined since a young age to be involved in filmmaking, which she started acting on as soon as she could by persuading the film studio in her native Kyrgyzstan to hire her (spoiler! they did).
+As many contemporaries of her generation that stayed in cinema history, Dinara moved to Moscow to study at Gerasimov Institute of Cinematography; and as she pointed out, her main influences became her school master there, a Soviet film director Mikhail Romm (interesting fact! a trained sculptor from the legendary a non-existent-now art school VKhUTEMAS in Moscow) and a fellow-graduate Georgian legend Otar Ioseliani, who was a part of the Thaw generation of artists and filmmakers in the USSR of the 1960s.
+Dinara’s films notably address very Soviet qualities with their roots in Soviet social realism (hence I'd presume, the link to Romm) such as civil consciousness and humanism but in the new realities across 1970-1990 and predominantly in Leningrad (now St. Petersburg).
+Aimed to tell stories about real people, and not the Soviet tropes (as before), the films she directed were very in demand with teenagers inundating the director with their letters seeking answers on how she knew their lives so well and how they could sign up to be in her class.
+A remark referencing the outnumbered adults in her films, who are siding with and guiding the main characters in the stories she adapted to screen, who happened to be educators.
+Funnily, Asanova said herself that her parents had hopes for her to become an teacher, when she was very firm and determined since a young age to be involved in filmmaking.
+She pursued that as soon as she turned 16 and persuaded the film studio in her native Frunze (now Bishkek, Kyrgyzstan) to hire her, which, of course, they did.

-Her first feature film, Woodpeckers Don't Get Headaches (1974), was released a few years after her graduation and by a Leningrad-based film studio (which was Lenfilm).
-Since her final year short Rudolfio (1969) was very provocative, although a very sincere story based on writings of a Siberian writer Valentin Rasputin, Mosfilm wouldn't hire her, even despite receiving a distinction for her directing degree and being marked by one of the most influential and highly awarded art workers Mikhail Romm.
-The early 70s signified a lack of films on teenagers, a sector that was in crisis in some ways, with the older films not being relevant anymore to the current youngsters and those that were released represented only a perfect version that society was expecting young people to be.
+Her first feature film, Woodpeckers Don't Get Headaches (1974), was released by a Leningrad-based film studio (which was Lenfilm).
+Her final year short Rudolfio (1969) was extremely provocative, although a very sincere story based on the work of a Siberian writer Valentin Rasputin.
+This was a risk that led to Mosfilm not hiring her, even despite receiving a distinction for her directing degree from the best film school in the country.
+Leaving a top of her class student jobless for over a number of years.
+The early 1970s marked a pitiful lack of films on teenagers, with the older films not being relevant anymore to the current youngsters and the newly released represented only a picture-perfect version that society expected young people to be.
 Asanova was keen on diving into the complexities of what adolescence could be and exploring outsiders that the teenagers were to the general community on their terms.
-So the script of Woodpeckers Don't Get Headaches (1974) that the studio proposed for her to direct really resonated with Dinara in its new and honestly raw ways of depicting young people.
+So the script of Woodpeckers Don't Get Headaches (1974) that the studio gave her really resonated with Dinara in its honest and raw ways of depicting young people.

 Breaking the boundaries of authenticity and insisting on filmmaking being a collaborative process, Asanova let the teen actors improvise and figure their words by setting the situations from the script, rather than making them recite the lines.
 Being read the whole script just once and encouraged to speak their words when on set, the young actors came up with lines that were pretty much as they were in the script by Yuri Klepikov, which was a surprising discovery for the film crew.
-As a novelty and an extension of the collective attempt creating an authentic world, the director of cinematography Dmitri Dolinin suggested capturing (what now is) St. Petersburg in a different way.
-It is even hard to see the former Imperial capital in there, with the lack of the glorious picture-perfect postcard frames and locations.
+As a novelty and an extension of the collective attempt creating an authentic world, the director of cinematography Dmitri Dolinin suggested capturing Leningrad in a different way.
+It is hard to see the former Imperial capital in there, with the lack of the glorious postcard frames and excessive golden domes.
 Rather trying to chase the mood of the ever-changing state with endless roads, railways and the city white noise, depicting the crossroads that the characters are at.
-Nevertheless, Woodpeckers Don't Get Headaches (1974) has a very warm feel, which is transmitted in the eyes of the teacher Tatyana Petrovna (played by Ekaterina Vasilyeva) and already has some nostalgic feel to the housing block of the main character Seva (a.k.a Mukha, translated as fly in Russian).
+Nevertheless, Woodpeckers Don't Get Headaches (1974) has a very warm feel, which reads in the eyes of the teacher Tatyana Petrovna (played by Ekaterina Vasilyeva) and already has some nostalgic feel to the housing block of the main character Seva (a.k.a.
+Mukha, translated as fly in Russian).
 Almost stating that childhood is being left behind for him, turning it into a memory like a lost-and-found film photograph.
-For this, Dinara Asanova confessed her personal nostalgic feelings over her childhood community house yard in Frunze (now Bishkek), where she was involved in many theatrical and community-related initiatives.
+For this, Dinara Asanova confessed her personal nostalgic feelings over her childhood community house yard in Frunze, where she was involved in many theatrical and community-related initiatives.

-The film was a huge success and, at last, Asanova found home and creative allies at Lenfilm.
+The film was a huge success and, at last, Asanova found home and creative allies in Leningrad.
 Her second feature was a more layered story having a few focal points.
-A group of senior classmates, who are misfits to society as not being children nor yet adults, their literature teacher, who appears as a very progressive and idealistic misfit in different ways (along with the fact that she is a divorcee) and a new school principal, an army officer, who tries to get to the ultimate fair judgement.
-The Key That Should Not Be Handed On (1976) deals with complex and clearly generational conflicts, hearing out all the parties, including the rest of the teachers and parents, observing, studying them and letting these people take as much screen time as they need.
-As a filmmaker who existed on the borderline of the passing Thaw and the Stagnation Era, Dinara also captured the heroes of the time and masters of their arts, almost slipping again into the documentary field capturing the time she was witnessing.
-For instance, with casting Soviet poet Bulat Okudzhava in this film.
+We have a group of senior classmates, who are misfits to society as not being children nor yet adults, then their literature teacher, who appears as a very progressive and idealistic misfit in different ways (along with the fact that she is a divorcée) and, finally, a new school principal, an army officer, who tries to get to the bottom of things with an ultimately fair judgement.
+The Key That Should Not Be Handed On (1976) deals with complex and clearly generational conflicts, hearing out all the parties, including the rest of the teachers and parents, observing, studying them and letting these people take as much of the screen time as they need.
+As a filmmaker who existed on the borderline of the passing Thaw and the Stagnation Era, Dinara also captured the heroes of the time and Leningrad-based masters of their arts, almost slipping again into the documentary field capturing the time she was witnessing.
+For instance, with casting legendary Soviet poet Bulat Okudzhava for this film.

-Interestingly, Dinara Asanova wrote fairytales addressed primarily at first feelings and experiences (as well as fears) mixing Turkic mythological notions (as Temir-khan, temir or timer, translates as iron in many Turkic languages) and more defined relatable contemporary (to a certain extent) characters.
-In her diaries, she mentioned a probability that her passion for this type of storytelling was always with her and that it came from her Tatar grandmother.
+Interestingly, throughout her life, Dinara Asanova wrote fairytales addressed primarily at discovering feelings and fears mixing Turkic mythological notions (as Temir-Khan, where temir or timertranslates as iron in many Turkic languages) mixed with more defined and contemporary (to a certain extent) characters.
+In her diaries, she mentioned a possibility for this peculiar ability to dream to come from her Tatar grandmother, referring to a long-lasting nomadic tradition of storytelling.
 Similarly, Asanova had always pointed out that she wasn't attempting to make films just for a specific audience as her goal and interest was in depicting personality and characters more than their class or subculture, appealing to bigger and simpler notions of humanism as a way to have the audience's trust to bring up important topics.
+That still prominently exist in the cities and places we live wherever we go, keeping Dinara’s life work relevant as ever.

 FILMS METIONED: